Ballroom shooting victims planned for night of fun, dancing – KION546

 “She used to say she can make friends with anyone if she wants,” Liu told the Los Angeles Times.

-On Saturday night, Jeff Liu was near the entrance when he witnessed the gunman storm in and open fire.
+On the night of Jan.
+21, Jeff Liu was near the entrance when he witnessed the gunman storm in and open fire.
 He saw his wife collapse, Blees said.

 They got separated and he never saw her again.